The Basement Prisoners: How Dorothea Dix Exposed America's Hidden Mental Health Horrors

 In antebellum America, people afflicted with mental illness were stashed away as mortifying secrets hidden in the side pockets of local geography.

-If they lacked attics, wealthy families built annexes to their homes, discrete additions with barred windows and soundproofed walls, and hid their afflicted family members, out of view of friends and society.
+If they lacked attics, wealthy families built annexes to their homes, discrete additions with barred windows and soundproofed walls, and hid their afflicted family members from friends and society.

 Less fortunate families resorted to crude shelters or basement cages.